pwn-college/pwn-college.github.io/modules/race.md

 This module explores the bugs and vulnerabilities arising from incorrect handling of concurrency, and other related issues.

-## Slides
+## Lectures

-The slides for this module are:
+The lectures for this module are:

 - [Race Conditions: Introduction](https://youtu.be/jXQ8Y5B2sc0) (slides [here](https://docs.google.com/presentation/d/1cwaI8mwYBAj_GBrDqfCHM4_ansWHlkT5tBIFo8zJqsI/edit))
 - [Race Conditions: Races in the Filesystem](https://youtu.be/dpsWLu8jxBg) (slides [here](https://docs.google.com/presentation/d/1aMSJoBqDIY0cYwFwEa4uq4mzjScGzZDFbmkvVcrbF-4/edit))